THE FABULOUS KING'S ROAD TRIP 2016

 The scenery was quite similar to the earlier Norwegian coast, except without the iconic fjords further north.
 Nevertheless, Markus told me that when he and Nessa crossed the east-west border from Sweden to Norway a few days earlier, they could see noticeable differences.

-After lunch we drove around admiring the city, Cars of all sorts, not just Volvo, were not permitted to enter its main street where a lot of pedestrian enjoyed the pleasant summer.
-However, if you didn't like to walk along the main street, you could ride a tram
+After lunch we drove around admiring the city.
+Cars of all sorts, not just Volvo, were not permitted to enter its main street where a lot of pedestrian enjoyed a pleasant summer.
+However, if you didn't like to walk along the main street, you could ride a tram.